smartcatdev/Acid-WordPress-Customizer-Framework/readme.md

 WordPress.org, Themeforst, Mojo or selling your themes privately.
 This tool is intended for use by developers, designers and theme creators.

 1. Download the latest release of this framework, or click the download button to download as a zip.
-2. Place the entire unzipped folder anywhere in your theme.
+2. Place the entire unzipped folder in your theme's `inc` folder.
 For example:
 ```wp-contents/themes/YOUR_THEME/inc/Acid```
 3. In your theme's functions.php file (or in any file in your theme where you want to add the code for your theme's options), include the framework's main file like so:
 ```include_once get_stylesheet_directory() . '/inc/Acid/acid.php';```